 China endured a century of social, political, and economic subjugation and humiliation at the hands of imperialists.

 In spite of these challenges, China woke up to her vision; she woke up to realize her potential; she woke up to annex her population to her advantage; she woke up never to be enslaved by other nations; she woke up to be socially, politically, economically and culturally independent.

 The fear of Napoleon Bonaparte has become a reality: China has woken up; she is no more sleeping.
 Instead of China to sleep, she has woken up to be a major global hegemon.

 China suffered some political and economic crucibles for several decades before the prophetic colossus could rise from her complacency and stagnation.

 Deng Xiaoping began the reformation of China after the death of Mao in 1976.
-The reform gave opportunity to peasants to own plots of land to farm, reduce food shortage, and alleviate poverty.
-It gave opportunity for open market for foreign nations to take advantage of their cheap labor, which encourage inflow of investment to China.
+The reform gave an opportunity to peasants to own plots of land to farm, reduce food shortages, and alleviate poverty.
+It also gave an opportunity for an open market for foreign nations to take advantage of their cheap labor, which encourage the inflow of investment to China.

 She re-established diplomatic ties with the United States of America in 1979, which further promoted international trade between the two parties.
 Since then, China has experienced rapid economic growth which gave her the opportunity to join the World Trade Organization in 2001.

 Today, Chinese goods are everywhere and the economic lives of millions of Chinese people have improved.

 According to the World Bank, more than 850 million people have been liberated from poverty, and the country is working to eradicate absolute poverty by 2020.